 The course will be delivered through a range of methods, including lectures, seminars, student presentations and independent learning and study.
 You will participate in small group teaching and develop close working relationships with academic and project supervisors.
 In addition to this, practical classes will enable you to acquire analytical skills required for the processing of structural biology, brain imaging and clinical trial data.
 Students are expected to work for about 44-46 weeks in Oxford, and to spend about 20-25 hours per week on independent reading and work on essays and journal presentations.
 Typically, there will be no more than 15 hours per week of contact time with teaching staff for every term.
 Note that students are expected to study material covered in lectures in their own time.

 You are advised to visit the course page on the department's website to obtain further information on the course (see Further Information and Enquiries).

 The allocation of graduate supervision for this course is the responsibility of the Department of Psychiatry and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Department of Psychiatry.

-As this is a new course we are unable to give details of destinations chosen by past graduates.
 Based on the course design and content, we anticipate that some MSc students will apply for PhD places in the UK and overseas and that others will carry on to medical school, work for pharmaceutical companies and health services around the world or as research assistants and clinical trials co-ordinators.